 We live in a mobile-first world.
 We use our smartphones for everything – browsing the web, messaging, banking, tracking health, entertainment – the list goes on.
 So it makes sense for almost all businesses to adopt a mobile-first approach when attempting to reach their audience.
 This includes restaurants and cafes looking to bring in hungry customers.

-When you consider all the information someone can receive via their mobile devices – through an abundance of installable apps and their web browser, you might wonder how best to grab their attention.
+When you consider all the information someone can receive via their mobile devices – through an abundance of installable apps and their web browser – you might wonder how to best grab their attention.

 Text message marketing is one of the most direct forms of communication – it cuts through the clutter of other apps.
 We know this because SMS has very impressive open and response rates – 98% and 45% – respectively.
 The corresponding figures for email marketing – 20% and 6% – pale in comparison.